-As one of America’s most misunderstood cities, there are a lot of aspects of Houston visitors (and even some locals) may not be privy to.
+As one of America’s most misunderstood cities, there are a lot of aspects of Houston that visitors (and even some locals) may not be privy to.
 We hope to change that.

 Naturally, the City of Houston gained a wealth of national attention leading up to and during the 51st Annual Super Bowl.
-Just this year, Forbes Travel Guide’s dubbed it one of the “12 Top Destinations Of 2017.”
+Just this year, Forbes Travel Guide’s dubbed it one of the “12 Top Destinations of 2017.”
 And we couldn’t agree more.
 Here are just a few reasons why.

-10 things You Should Know Before You Visit Houston
+10 Things You Should Know Before You Visit Houston

 - Forget the “ugly” rumors, Houston’s metro has plenty of green – Houston was named one of the “20 Greenest Cities in America” by Travel + Leisure.
 For starters, it plays home to Discovery Green, which T+L also named one of “America’s Coolest City Parks” thanks in part to it hosting a “paradise of lawns, a man-made lake, and cool features like 14-foot-high arcing water jets.”
 Then there’s Hermann Park, host to the Houston Zoo and the Japanese and McGovern Centennial Gardens; it’s considered a crown jewel of Houston, even being named of one of “America’s six great public spaces” by the American Planning Association.
 And don’t miss Buffalo Bayou Park, one of the country’s coolest urban parks that offers 160 acres of beautiful scenery and skyline views, plus these five awesome things to do.